DeepakPrabakar/slim3-api-skeleton/README.md

 # Slim Framework 3 API Skeleton
 My Slim Framework 3 API Skeleton with Logging

-Am using silalahi/slim-logger to log my requests and response.
+* Using silalahi/slim-logger to log my requests and response.
+* The logger is used in the container as well as a middleware.
+* Using PSR-4 Autoloading to load the classes automcatically.

 ## Install